AdiY10/CloudCostOptimizer/README.md

 * OS - operating system for the instance
 * spot/onDemand - choose AWS instances pricing option- **spot / on-Demand**
 #### Optional parameters:
-* Region - used if a specific region is required, otherwise, searches in all regions
+* Region - used if a specific region is required, otherwise, searches in all regions.
+  * region defined as "all"- to look for the best configuration, in all regions
+  * region defined as specific region, for example "us-east-2"- to look for the best configuration only in us-east-2
+  * region defined as list of multiple regions- ["eu-west-1","eu-east-2","sa-east-1"]- to look for the best configuration in these regions
+* AvailabilityZone - used if specific AZ is required
 * Category - specifies the instance category- General Purpose, Compute Optimized, Memory Optimized, Media Accelerator Instance, Storage Optimized, GPU instance.
 * Interruption Behavior- display only instances meeting a specific interruption behavior criteria (stop / hibernate / terminate) - in case of using Spot instances.
 * Interruption frequency- Represents the rate at which Spot will be reclaimed capacity (0- *< 5%*,1- *5-10%*,2- *10-15%*,3- *15-20%*, 4- *>20%*)